 The Cost of Living Crisis: Where You Can Live in the World For Less Than £400pm

-We also looked at the average income and a number of different outgoings for each country such as the rising cost of fuel, monthly food shop, childcare expenses, rent, current inflation rates and other essentials to find out which countries are the most and least affordable places to live.
+As part of the research, we also looked at a number of different outgoings for each country, such as fuel costs, monthly food shop, childcare expenses, rent, current inflation rates and other essentials, to find out which countries are the most and least affordable places to live.

-Our dive into the data for the outgoings found that basic household expenses (electric, heating, cooling and water) and food shopping were costing homeowners nearly 20% of this salary - £401.27 per month.
-A food shop now costs the average consumer £232.52 per month, with the price of basics such as eggs now costing £1.99 a box, and cheese £5.65 per kilogram.
+From our research, we found that the average monthly net salary in the UK is £2,246.96.
+Our dive into the data for UK outgoings found that basic household expenses (electric, heating, cooling and water) and food shopping were costing nearly 20% of this salary - £401.27 per month.
+A food shop now costs the average UK consumer £232.52 per month, with the price of basics such as eggs, now at £1.99 a box, and cheese at £5.65 per kilogram.

 A league table of the top 50 is below:

 |Country||Cost of a monthly food shop (basic groceries and essentials)||Cost of monthly household services (heating, water, cooling, electric)||Cost of gas (fuel) 55 litres (average full tank)||Totals|

-|Country||Cost of rent (monthly avg)||Average apartment cost per sq meter*|
+|Country||Cost of rent (monthly avg)||Average apartment cost per sq metre*|

 *based on average price per square metre